Commonwealth Graduate Intern 2021

 - Advance the principles and ideals of the Commonwealth.

-The Foundation’s work is delivered through three core programmes: Commonwealth Civil Society, Creative Commonwealth, and People of the Commonwealth.
-A fourth programme, Knowledge, Learning, and Communications, brings together our information management, communications, and monitoring, evaluation, and learning functions.
+The Foundation’s work is delivered through three core programs: Commonwealth Civil Society, Creative Commonwealth, and People of the Commonwealth.
+A fourth program, Knowledge, Learning, and Communications, brings together our information management, communications, monitoring, evaluation, and learning functions.

 People of the Commonwealth

-The People of the Commonwealth (POC) is the Foundation’s new outreach and advocacy programme.
-POC brings the views of Commonwealth citizens and communities on critical issues into the centre of discussion and decision-making.
-The programme uses multiple platforms including the Critical Conversations series, the Commonwealth People’s Forum, and engagement in Commonwealth policy and other intergovernmental spaces to inform, unite and inspire to effect change.
+The People of the Commonwealth (POC) is the Foundation’s new outreach and advocacy program.
+POC brings the views of Commonwealth citizens and communities on critical issues into the center of discussion and decision-making.
+The program uses multiple platforms including the Critical Conversations series, the Commonwealth People’s Forum, and engagement in Commonwealth policy and other intergovernmental spaces to inform, unite and inspire to effect change.

 The POC Intern will have experience or interest in a range of disciplines including communications and event management.
 Commonwealth would welcome academic knowledge of any of the Foundation’s thematic focus areas: health, environment and climate change, and/or freedom of expression.